 However, GERD can be difficult to diagnose in children.
-According to a customer survey in 2006 by Women’s Health Weekly, an average of more than two months passed after children first showed symptoms or complained of stomachaches before they were diagnosed with pediatric GERD.
 How can parents tell the difference between a little indigestion or the flu and full-blown GERD?
 How is the condition treated in young people?

-GERD occurs when stomach acid backs up into the esophagus (the tube that connects the mouth to the stomach) during or after a meal.
-The muscular valve at the bottom of the esophagus is responsible for opening to let food down and closing to stop acid from coming up.
+GERD occurs when stomach acid backs up into the tube that connects the mouth to the stomach (esophagus) during or after a meal.
+The valve at the bottom of the esophagus is responsible for opening to let food down and closing to stop acid from coming up.
 In GERD, it opens or closes at the wrong time.
 When a baby spits up or vomits, they’re likely displaying the symptoms of GERD, which is considered common in infants.

-GERD is a less common, more serious form of “spiting up.”
-Children and adolescents may be diagnosed with GERD if they show symptoms more than twice a week and experience other complications.
-Complications include respiratory problems, difficulty gaining weight, and inflammation of the esophagus (esophagitis).
+GERD is a less common, more serious form of “spitting up.”
+Children and adolescents may be diagnosed with GERD if they show symptoms and experience other complications.
+According to Johns Hopkins Children’s Center, complications include respiratory problems, difficulty gaining weight, and inflammation of the esophagus (esophagitis).

 The symptoms of childhood GERD are more serious than the occasional tummy ache or infrequent spitting up.
-GERD may be present in infants and preschool children if they:
+According to the Mayo Clinic, GERD may be present in infants and preschool children if they:

 GERD may be present in older children and adolescents if they:

 - have pain or burning in the upper chest (heartburn)

 - have pain or discomfort swallowing

 - frequently cough or wheeze or have hoarseness